Effect of Gravitational Waves on Yang-Mills condensates: Dynamics of Fermions in the presence of Yang-Mills Condensate

-{ } In this section, we have a brief discussion of how YM condensate and Fermion fields might interact.
-The studies relating the Fermion production in the presence of SU(2) gauge fields were well studied in \cite{Edward}.
-We take the SU(2) weak interactions, and a lepton doublet for the study to begin with.
+{ } In this section, we have a brief discussion on the dynamics of massless Fermion fields in the presence of YM condensate.
+The work relating the Fermion production in the presence of $SU(2)$ gauge fields were well studied in \cite{fer2}.
+We take the $SU(2)$ weak interactions and a lepton doublet for the study to begin with.
 We take the YM condensate field as obtained in the previous discussion as the Jacobi elliptic function, and try to solve for the Fermion doublet in these backgrounds \cite{pich}.
 The Dirac equation for the Fermions is

-where $T^a$ are the SU(2) generators, $\gamma^{\mu}$ are the four gamma matrices of the Clifford algebra and $\psi_{\alpha}$ are a SU(2) Fermion doublet with $\alpha=1,2$.
+where $T^a$ are the $SU(2)$ generators, $\gamma^{\mu}$ are the four gamma matrices of the Clifford algebra and $\psi_{\alpha}$ are a $SU(2)$ Fermion doublet with $\alpha=1,2$.
 Now as the condensate YM field is $A_i^a= U(t) \delta^a_i$, one solves for the Dirac equation in terms of this function.
 The solutions are analytically obtained in terms of Jacobi elliptic functions.
 We then study the back reaction of the Fermions on the condensate, in the spirit of \cite{Prokhorov}.
 Fermions are not classical objects, and it makes sense only to study the bilinears built from them.